The Right Therapist Fit Matters

 Natasha Plyer, MSW, CSW (Spanish Speaking)

-And when I’m not in the therapy room, you’ll likely find me in the kitchen—I’m also the owner of a small local bakery.
-I believe healing happens in many ways, whether it’s through connection, creativity, or comfort.
+And when I’m not in the therapy room, you’ll probably find me in the kitchen.
+I run a small local bakery—and believe that healing can happen in all kinds of ways: through warmth, creativity, connection, and a little bit of sweetness.

 Lara Johnson, Certified Life Coach